 Running a successful business is a lot about setting specific goals and reaching them within a perfect time span.
 What many companies get wrong is that these goals aren’t just numbers or arbitrary summits that your company needs to ascend.
-Ideally, The key factor for setting these goals should be to meet customer expectations.
+Ideally, The key factor for setting these goals should be to manage customer expectations.

 Hence, it’s not enough to focus and evaluate company actions on their own.
-You have to take into account why your customers chose your business, what they loved, what disappointed them and how satisfied they are with your efforts.
-In a perfect world this would be simple.
+You have to take into account why your customers chose your business, what they loved, what disappointed them, and how satisfied they are with your efforts.
+In a perfect world, this would be simple.
 You could just assume that your business offerings are what the customers want.
-If that’s true, then if your offerings are on point your customers should be satisfied, right?
+If that’s true, then if your offerings are on point, your customers should be satisfied, right?